MottainaiCI/lxd-compose-docs/site/content/docs/concepts/env.md

     by the projects.

-  * `networks`: the list of LXD networks used by the environment thta could be added and/or updated on the LXD instances used by the projects.
+  * `networks`: the list of LXD networks used by the environment that could be added and/or updated on the LXD instances used by the projects.

+  * `commands`: the list of commands defined related to the projects of the environment.
+It's helpful to have a register of the more useful commands to run on a running system for backup, validation, etc.
+    The commands are aliases of `apply` command where it's possible define flags, additional hooks, etc.

+  * `storages`: the list of LXD storages used by the environment that could be added and/or updated on the LXD instances used by the projects.

   * `projects`: the projects to deploy.